 The contractors general liability coverages can often be bundled with a few other coverages to create a business owners policy, or BOP.
 This serves two purposes.
 It expands the policy to cover risks that small business owners face, and also typically results in a discount on the cost of your insurance.

 Normally, this coverage will make sense for you if you have employees.
 A small business is basically defined as a business that has up to 100 employees and generates about $5 million or less in annual revenues.

-E & O is a liability policy that protects you if you make a mistake that causes a financial loss to a client.
-Similar to general liability, it will provide legal defense and claims settlements, if necessary.
+E & O is a liability policy that protects you if you make a mistake that causes a client to lose money.
+Like general liability, it provides legal defense and claims settlements, if necessary.

-You may want or need this coverage under the following circumstances:
+You may want or need this coverage if: